 Dale Maple was born in San Diego in 1920 to a working class family.
 His father worked with his hands for such employers as a railroad and a sheet metal foundry, while his mother was a nurse.
 He was very bright, became an accomplished pianist, and graduated first in his class of 585.
 That got him a scholarship to Harvard University in 1937, which was quite a feat in those days.
 He drifted amongst various subjects there before settling on comparative philology.
 He studied over a dozen languages, but specialized in German.

 Maple's affection for Germany, which apparently grew out of his piano studies and pen-pal correspondence with a German girl (quite common in those days), grew exponentially at Harvard.
-Maples became fascinated with Hitler and Naziism: he dressed up as Hitler at a costume party, he kept a bust of Hitler in his dorm room, and he took to singing Nazi political songs such as the Horst Wessel song in public (that got him kicked out of the glee club).
-Basically, he admired the Nazi state.
+Maples became fascinated with Hitler and fascism: he dressed up as Hitler at a costume party, he kept a bust of Hitler in his dorm room, and he took to singing German political songs such as the Horst Wessel song in public (that got him kicked out of the glee club).
+Basically, he admired the Third Reich.
 While a bit odd and creepy, especially for an ordinary American suburban kid, an obsession with Hitler was not quite as outlandish in the 1930s as it would become after the war.
 Regardless of his sympathies, Dale worked hard and graduated with honors.

 The 620th Engineer General Service Company